ziutek/mymysql/README.md

         functionThatUseName(row.Str(0))
     }

-## Example 5 - automatic connect/reconnect/repeat
+## Example 5 - autoreconn interface

     db := mymy.New("tcp", "", "127.0.0.1:3306", user, pass, dbname)

     // Register initilisation command.
-If will be executed after each connect. db.Register("set names utf8")
+It will be executed after each connect. db.Register("set names utf8")

     // There is no need to explicity connect to the MySQL server